SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-contextual-logging.md

 ### LoggerService Behavior in an SSR Context

-For server-side rendering, Spartacus by default overwrites `LoggerService` with the `ExpressLoggerService` , which uses `DefaultExpressServerLogger` for logging under the hood.
+For server-side rendering, Spartacus overwrites the `LoggerService` with the `ExpressLoggerService` by default, which uses the `DefaultExpressServerLogger` for logging under the hood.